 If you are going to apply for this program, you will be asked if you have read this page before you can apply.

-The John R. Justice Student Loan Repayment Program is a new federal program that will be administered by the Minnesota Office of Higher Education.
+The John R. Justice Student Loan Repayment Program is a federal program administered by the Minnesota Office of Higher Education.
 The purpose of the program is to encourage lawyers to enter and be retained as full-time public defenders and public criminal prosecutors.
-Selected public prosecutors and defenders will receive educational loan repayments if they promise to remain as a public prosecutor or defender in Minnesota for at least three years.
-Funding will be available for loan forgiveness for only approximately 16 public prosecutors and 16 public defenders in Minnesota.
+Selected recipients will receive educational loan repayments in exchange for agreeing to serve full-time as a public prosecutor or defender in Minnesota for three additional years.

-The program will accept applications from lawyers who have already worked as a public prosecutor or public defender for at least three years.
-Retroactive work will not count toward the three-year work required to receive loan repayments.
+The program accepts new applications from lawyers every three years.
+Applicants must have already worked as a public prosecutor or public defender for at least three years.
+Retroactive work does not count toward the three year service commitment.

 This project is supported by a grant awarded by the Bureau of Justice Assistance.
 The Bureau of Justice Assistance is a component of the Office of Justice Programs, which also includes the Bureau of Justice Statistics, the National Institute of Justice, the Office of Juvenile Justice and Delinquency Prevention, the SMART Office, and the Office for Victims of Crime.
 Points of view or opinions in this document are those of the author and do not represent the official position or policies of the United States Department of Justice.